knaw-huc/kabara/README.md

    - dataset: how to name the dataset in SparQL
    - synced: date and time of last run

+Kabara is run by sending a curl command, for example:
+`curl -X POST -d config=/Users/meindertkroese/git/kabara/src/test/resources/config.xml http://localhost:9001/tasks/runKabara`
-Kabara is run with config.xml as parameter (complete or relative path).
+ with config.xml as parameter (absolute path).
+The 9001 in this example is the adminConnector as set in kabara.yml.
-After a succesfull run synced in set to the date and time of this run and config.xml is saved.
+After a succesfull run synced is set to the date and time of this run and config.xml is saved.

 If synced is empty (for example at the first run) it is presumed a new SparQL